Dean Tong: Career

 Tong is a public speaker and has performed engagements including keynote speaker at FathersDay2000, a rally held in Washington DC to spread awareness of fathers who are not allowed to participate in raising their children.
 He has also spoke as part of the Children's Rights Council national conference.

-Tong is the author of three books and numerous publications on the topic of false abuse allegations.
-In 1992, Tong published his first book, Don't Blame ME, Daddy: False Accusations of Child Sexual Abuse.
+Tong is the author of three books and publications on the topic of false abuse allegations.
+In 1992, Tong published Don't Blame ME, Daddy: False Accusations of Child Sexual Abuse.
 It was written after his legal battles to prove his innocence of accusations against him.
 The book detailed the increase of false accusations of child sexual abuse in relation to divorce and child custody cases.
 He followed up with the book Ashes to Ashes, Families to Dust in 1996.
 The book provided information for those falsely accused of abuse.
 In 2002, Tong published his third book, Elusive Innocence: Survival Guide for the Falsely Accused.
 The book, which targeted attorneys, detailed the difference between actual abuse and false accusations of abuse as well as domestic violence allegations.
 It included chapters on fighting false accusations and a summary of case studies involving false accusations.
 Tong also penned the foreword to the 2009 book I'm Going to be a Dad, Now What? written by Craig Baird.